KSpiliop/NLP4Stat/tests_topic_mod_v1.md

 -   Topic 18: Healthcare.
 -   Topic 19: Households disposable income and consumption.
 -   Topic 20: Production, consumption and gross capital.

+If these results are useful, the analysis will be extended to take into account the *gamma* coefficients which express, for each document and topic, the **estimated proportion of terms from the document that are generated from that topic**.